AdobeDocs/workfront.en/help/workfront-proof/wp-work-proofsfiles/share-proofs-and-files/share-public-url.md

 ## Accessing a Proof From a Public URL

-The Public URL does not identify reviewers when the `proof` opens.
-Instead, the `proof` opens in read-only&nbsp;mode.
+The Public&nbsp;URL does not identify reviewers when the proof opens.
+Instead, the proof opens in read-only&nbsp;mode.

-If a person wants to add a comment they need to identify themselves by signing in.
-If they are already a reviewer on the `proof` they will be prompted to enter their login details.
+If a person wants to add a comment&nbsp;they need to identify themselves by signing in.
+If they are already a reviewer on the proof they will be prompted to enter their login details.

-If they are not already a reviewer on the `proof`, they will need to subscribe.
+If they are not already a reviewer on the proof, they will need to subscribe.

 >[!NOTE]
 >
->Subscriptions can be disabled, in which case they will not be able to subscribe to the `proof`.
+>&nbsp;Subscriptions can be disabled, in which case they will not be able to subscribe to the proof.

 See [Subscribe to a Proof in Workfront Proof](../../../workfront-proof/wp-work-proofsfiles/share-proofs-and-files/subscribe-to-proof.md) for more information.

-To access the `proof` from a Public&nbsp;URL:
+To access the proof from a Public&nbsp;URL:

 <ul>
- <li>Users open the <span>proof</span> by using their login details which include their registered email and password for <span>Workfront Proof</span>.</li>
+ <li>Users open the proof by using their login details which include their registered email and password for Workfront Proof.</li>
- <li>Non-users open the <span>proof</span> by entering an email address and display name.</li> <note type="note">
+ <li>Non-users open the proof by entering an email address and display name.</li> <note type="note">
   In either case, select
-  <span class="bold">Remember me</span> so that you will have to enter your details this one time (for this
+  <span class="bold">Remember me</span> so that you will have to enter your details this one time (for this proof).
-  <span>proof</span>).
  </note>
 </ul>